nus-cs2103/website-base/schedule/week11/tutorial.md

 1. Distinguish between _sequential_ and _iterative_ processes.
 Which one are we using in the project?

-1. Distinguish between _depth-first_ and _depth-first_ iterative processes using your project as an example.
+1. Distinguish between _breadth-first_ and _depth-first_ iterative processes using your project as an example.

 1. Describe how _agile process models_ differ from traditional process models.